 The Groundwater Risk Assessment of Contaminated Land course is designed for all those involved with contaminated land posing a risk to the water environment, including consultants, regulators, and industry personnel.

-To book a place on the Groundwater Risk Assessment of Contaminated Land course, please contact ESI’s Course Administrator (01743 276100/email).
+To enquire about the Groundwater Risk Assessment of Contaminated Land course, please contact ESI’s Course Administrator (01743 276100/email).

 ESI strives to be an environmentally friendly company so we provide course handouts and presentations in digital format only.
 Hard copy manuals can be provided upon request at an extra cost of £50 + VAT each.